ahmedkaludi/accelerated-mobile-pages/README.md

 == Changelog ==

 = 1.0.22 (6th February 2020) =
+* Fixed: Console error - Uncaught TypeError: Cannot read property 'on' of null #4102
+* Fixed: When Insert post ads plugin is enable then AMP settings panel is not showing. #4107
+* Fixed: Search console error fixed on WooCommerce wishlist page #4097
+* Fixed: GTM Added in Basic Setup and code improvements #4108
+* Fixed: The meta tags was not working in Head section #4116
 * Fixed: Upgrade to Pro button was missing in the AMP setting panel #4118
 * Fixed: Upgrade to Pro option was removing in the setting panel when we activate PWA for WP plugin #4117
 * Fixed: FAQ section improved #4119
-* Fixed: Console error - Uncaught TypeError: Cannot read property 'on' of null #4102
-* Fixed: When Insert post ads plugin is enable then AMP settings panel is not showing. #4107
-* Fixed: Search console error fixed on WooCommerce wishlist page #4097

 = 1.0.21 (4th February 2020) =
 * Fixed: Fatal error when AMP theme framework is active #4128